ansys/pyansys-dev-guide/doc/source/doc-style/doc-configuration.rst

 Required Sphinx configuration
 =============================

-The following page explains the minimum required `Sphinx`_ configuration for building the documentation of a PyAnsys library.
+This page explains the minimum required `Sphinx`_ configuration for building the documentation of a PyAnsys library.

 When installing `Sphinx`_, a program named ``sphinx-build`` also gets installed.